Academic Programs of Study

 - College of Health and Human Services

 This program is accredited by the

 Council on Social Work Education

-The Masters and Baccalaureate of Social Work degree programs in the School of Social Work and Administrative Studies are accredited by the Council on Social Work Education.
+The Masters and Baccalaureate of Social Work degree programs in the School of Social Work are accredited by the Council on Social Work Education.

 Our MSW program is designed for those just entering the social work field and current practitioners alike.
 If you're new to the field of social work, an MSW degree will prepare you for advanced social work practice in a variety of settings: